 To do so, again hold the kickboard in front of you so that the free narrow end is pointed away from you.

-This is because they allow your hips to roll, they stretch your ankles and the fins’ blades provide additional resistance so that your legs get a better workout.
+This is because they allow your hips to roll, they stretch your ankles, and the fins’ blades provide additional resistance so that your legs get a better workout.

-To do so, simply squeeze the board between your thighs so that your legs are supported.
-You are now free to concentrate on your arm motions while trying to swim.
+To do so, just squeeze the board between your thighs so that your legs are supported.
+You are now free to concentrate on your arm movements while trying to swim.

 Learning the Body Undulation in Butterfly

 Then try to push your hips down, then release them.
 As you release your hips, push your feet down.

-Kicking sets are another common use of kickboards.
-In fact you use them exactly as described above in “Learning the flutter kick” section.
+Kicking sets are another frequent use of kickboards.
+In fact, you use them exactly as described above in “Learning the flutter kick” section.

 This means that you flutter kick for several lengths using a kickboard.
-This is very exhausting and most swimmers have a love/hate relationship with kicking sets.
+This is very exhausting, and most swimmers have a love/hate relationship with kicking sets.